jamesplease/redux-resource/INDEX.md

 ### Size

-Resourceful Redux is around 13kb minified, which is typically much smaller than the boilerplate reducer code that it replaces.
+Resourceful Redux is around 13kb minified, which is typically much smaller than the boilerplate code that it replaces.

 ### Getting Started